 The Triton will operate alongside the P-8A to replace the ageing AP-3C Orion capability.
 The endurance of the Triton means it can stay airborne for longer than a traditional aircraft where the pilot is in the aircraft.

 Like other Air Force aircraft, the Triton will be flown by a qualified RAAF pilots, experienced in complex airspace.
-However the Triton will be flown a ground station where pilots are supported by a co-pilot while the information gathered is analysed and disseminated by up to operational staff.
+However the Triton will be flown from a ground station where pilots are supported by a co-pilot while the information gathered is analysed and disseminated by operational staff.

 Operational staff may include aircrew, intelligence, operations and administration officers, engineers and logisticians, depending on the training or mission requirements.